Process Safety

 - Step 4: Training of operators with ability to apply knowledge to work through troubleshooting drills

-First, in Step 1, we rank the hazard sources identified from brainstorming and by accidents that occurred in the past.
+First, in Step 1, we rank the hazard sources event by event in a brainstorming exercise by accidents that occurred in the past.
 In a system where a runaway reaction occurs due to some deviation, if safety devices such as interlocks and safety valves do not function, or if the container exceeds the design pressure and there is a possibility of rupture, it is defined as Hazard Rank A. Naturally, we maintain a low risk rank by implementing multiple operational controls that do not cause deviations and by maintaining and managing safety devices.
 In addition to these abnormal reactions, we will also consider abnormalities, such as suspension of service, contamination, and expiration of polymerization inhibitor, and how to deal with them.

 In addition, Step 4 involves training to ensure that operators working in shifts can correctly respond to expected abnormalities (training to determine the cause of abnormalities, respond, and prevent them from spreading).
 The individual skills of the trainees are then assessed to ensure that they are acting in the correct manner, and retraining is conducted until their skills reach the level required for their role.